seriesnext/seriesnext/documents/investment-agreement/investment-agreement.md

 Series Next Preferred Stock Investment Agreement
 ================================================

-This Series Next Preferred Stock Investment Agreement (this "**Agreement**") is dated as of the Agreement Date and is between the Company, the Purchasers, and the Key Holders.
+This Series Next Preferred Stock Investment Agreement (this "**Agreement**") is dated as of the Agreement Date, and is between the Company, the Purchasers, and the Key Holders.

 The parties agree as follows: